zachgoll/express-jwt-authentication-starter/README.md

 ## Quickstart

-This app is a skeleton application and is not ready for production.
-To start the app, you will need to run both an Express server and the Angular server.
+To start the app, you will need to run both an Express server and the Angular server, and then visit `http://localhost:4200` in the browser.

 ```
 # Start the Express server (http://localhost:3000)